chronosgit/EngiWorldBackend/README.md

 ## Current routes

-/data - to get data about user, who sent a request [GET with access token] <br />
+/data - to get data about user, who sent a request [GET with access token].
+Returns JSON. <br />
-/auth/login/ - to get access and refresh tokens [POST with username and password] <br />
+/auth/login/ - to get access and refresh tokens [POST with username and password].
+Returns JSON. <br />
-/auth/refresh/ - to refresh access and refresh tokens [POST with refresh token] <br />
+/auth/refresh/ - to refresh access and refresh tokens [POST with refresh token].
+Returns JSON. <br />
  <br /> <br />
 P.S. password for /auth/login route is "123456", username is anything (whole user logic is not implemented yet)